wtismyza/Palfrey/README.md

     2. the API of `borrowed_reference_checker` could be reconfigured in [config.txt](./tests/config.txt).
     3. Point-to analysis: this function helps find more UaF but inaccurate point-to analysis would also lead to more false positives.

-About memory allocation function:
+**About memory allocation function:**

 `realloc()` can exhibit three behaviors from the perspective of function callers: (1) simply expand the original memory block "in place"; (2) the new memory is failed to allocate and the old memory is returned; or (3) allocate a new memory block, copy data, and free the original one.
 Particularly, `realloc(0)` implies a memory free and can potentially cause dangling pointers.

-`malloc(0)`: `void* malloc (size_t size)` [**malloc**](https://cplusplus.com/reference/cstdlib/malloc/?kw=malloc) If size is zero, **the return value depends on the particular library implementation** (it may or may not be a null pointer), but the returned pointer shall not be dereferenced.
+`malloc(0)`: If size is zero in [void* malloc (size_t size)](https://cplusplus.com/reference/cstdlib/malloc/?kw=malloc), **the return value depends on the particular library implementation** (it may or may not be a null pointer), but the returned pointer shall not be dereferenced.
 If size is below zero, the function fails to allocate the requested block of memory and a null pointer is returned.

 `resize(0)`: free the whole vector.